wawrow/SimpleETL/Readme.md

 ## PreRequsites

 Docker & docekr-compose is required

-    python requirements are in requiremets.txt (except Flask as it breaks docker build and is unnecessary) using venv is highly recommended - in the future will have two deparate requirement.txt for dev and build (likely tox)
+Python requirements are in requiremets.txt (except Flask as it breaks docker build and is unnecessary) using venv is highly recommended - in the future will have two deparate requirement.txt for dev and build (likely tox)

+Python 3.7.9 used during development

 ## Usage